 Adoption fraud, also known as “wrongful adoption” refers to “any form of intentional misrepresentation or illegal act by someone during the process for the purpose of personal or financial gain,” according to FindLaw.
 Adoption fraud can take place through various scams by the prospective adoptive parents, adoption agency, or birth parents.
-In my current company, Trustify, which connects clients to licensed, affordable private investigators, and my past tenures as the Executive Director of Joint Council on International Children’s Services and Program Director of the Congressional Coalition on Adoption Institute I have seen a plethora of creative and devious ways individuals prey on vulnerable parties in adoption.
+In my current company, Trustify, which connects clients to licensed, affordable private investigators, and my past tenures as the Executive Director of Joint Council on International Children’s Services and the Program Director of the Congressional Coalition on Adoption Institute, I have seen a plethora of creative and devious ways individuals prey on vulnerable parties in adoption.

 A prospective birth mother (or mother and father) may promise their unborn child to multiple or one prospective adoptive families without any intent of placing the child.
 In doing so, they accept money, medical coverage and gifts from the prospective adoptive parents.

 The “birth mother” may also not actually be pregnant at all.
 She may be posing as a pregnant woman to collect money, housing, travel expenses, without any child to place.

 These scams can be easily mitigated by a private investigator.
 Private investigators can be utilized by the adoptive family, adoption attorney, or even at times by the adoption agency to look into the birth mother’s communications on the dark web, with friends, colleagues, and family or via social media.
 If she has a registry for her baby, or friends and family are throwing her a baby shower with items for her and not the adoptive family, these are red flags and easily discoverable by an investigative professional, saving you time, money, and heartache.